-On a stroll at Newtown, listen out for the call of cuckoos from the meadows and the song of nightingales.
+On a stroll at Newtown, you may be lucky enough to hear the call of cuckoos from the meadows and the song of nightingales.
 As the sun rises, the air fills with the sound of birds, both native and migratory.
-Join our Dawn Chorus walk and find out more about the various species that currently nest at Newtown.

 Whilst you’re at Newtown see if you can spy the newly emerged orange tip butterflies dancing in the lanes.
 Or in Walter’s Copse look out for the colourful flash of brimstone, peacock and comma which are some of the first butterflies to appear in late spring.

 The Island is home to our flock of around 140 Herbridean sheep.
 They can be found grazing across our places from high up on the downs at Culver to down on the common at St Helens.
 We're not lambing this year, but in the fields around Mottistone and Dunsbury, you'll be able to see some of our tenant's baby lambs, and on Ventnor Down you may even be lucky enough to spot goat kids too.

 Whether you head to sheltered glades or sunny downland, spring life can be found emerging across the Island.
 From newly hatched baby birds, to butterflies spreading their wings for the first time, wherever you go exploring you’ll find lots to listen and look for.